 “Below the critical temperature of 9.2 Kelvin, the cavity walls conduct electricity without losses, and electromagnetic waves can travel up and down the cavity many, many times, like a pendulum that goes on swinging for a very long time,” says Anna Grassellino, an accelerator scientist at Fermi National Accelerator Laboratory.
 “That’s why niobium cavities can store electromagnetic energy very efficiently and can operate continuously.”

 You can find superconducting niobium cavities in modern particle accelerators such as the Large Hadron Collider at CERN and the CEBAF accelerator at Thomas Jefferson National Accelerator Facility.
-The European X-ray Free-Electron Laser in Germany, the European Spallation Source at CERN, and the Facility for Rare Isotope Beams at Michigan State University are all being built using niobium technology.
+The European X-ray Free-Electron Laser in Germany, the European Spallation Source in Sweden, and the Facility for Rare Isotope Beams at Michigan State University are all being built using niobium technology.
 Niobium cavities also appear in designs for the next-generation International Linear Collider.

 At SLAC, the niobium cavities will support LCLS-II, an X-ray laser that will produce up to a million ultrabright light flashes per second.
 The accelerator will have 280 cavities, each about three feet long with a 3-inch opening for the electron beam to fly through.
 Sets of eight cavities will be strung together into cryomodules that keep the cavities at a chilly 2 Kelvin, which is colder than interstellar space.